 The American College of Bankruptcy seeks to capture bankruptcy history by preserving the personal records and video interviews of people who played important roles in the development of the bankruptcy system.
 The archived materials are maintained at the University of Pennsylvania.

 He has counseled and represented thousands of businesses in challenging financial circumstances in over five decades of practice and is adept at developing creative solutions to difficult problems.
-He was lead attorney for a ...
+He has been selected as 2025 ...